- Search The Registry

 - My Account

 Black soldiers who worked to re-open the Burma Road were the single largest group of Blacks in World War II-era China.
+They were present in many WW II construction projects, including the Red Ball Express and the Alcan Highway.
 The Road ran through the Himalayan Mountains and linked India and China.
-Six Black battalions, who comprised 60 percent of the U.S. soldiers working on this project, labored side-by-side with Indian, Burmese, and Chinese laborers to construct the 271-mile Ledo Road which connected to the Burma Road.
+Six Black battalions, who comprised 60 percent of the U.S. soldiers working on this project, labored side-by-side with Indian, Burmese, and Chinese laborers to construct the 271-mile Ledo Road connected to the Burma Road.

 The Ledo Road was later described as a “wartime engineering miracle.”
 Relations between Chinese and Black soldiers were reportedly good during work on the Ledo Road and later in China immediately after the war.